trellistk/documents/Code_of_Conduct.md

-# Nouri Code of Conduct
+# Trellis Toolkit Code of Conduct

-By joining and participating in our Nouri Community, you agree to abide by our code of conduct outline below:
+By joining and participating in our Trellis Toolkit Community, you agree to abide by our code of conduct outline below:

 - Be a good human.
 Any interaction with other members should be approached with humility, forgiveness and fostering understanding.
 Let's put aside our egos and build each other up.
 - Keep a family friendly environment.